 How to find a pen pal

 If you are looking for someone to write to, there are a number of ways you can connect with penpals from around the globe.
 However, we have made the whole process easier.
 We print and send the personalized postcards you design and write on your behalf to a PenPal far away.
-You can add members as friends to directly exchange postal messages with them.
+You can add members as friends to directly exchange postal and online messages with them.
 We do all the hard work, and your address will not be revealed for added safety.
-Discover more about this service to potentially develop a long distance friendship!
+Discover more about this service to potentially develop a long-distance friendship!